 Lincolnshire Care Association (LinCA)

-Lincolnshire Care Association (LinCA) represent the interests of care and support providers within the independent and voluntary sectors.
+Lincolnshire Care Association (LinCA) represents the interests of care and support providers within the independent and voluntary sectors.
 They aim to assist providers to ensure that a sustainable selection of quality care services is available in Lincolnshire.

 Who does Lincolnshire Care Association represent?